 Fresh Herbs: Substitute 2 tablespoons of fresh herbs for 1 teaspoon of dried herbs.

 Dried Beans: If you’d like to use dried beans in this recipe, cook them before adding them to the soup.
 You’ll need about 1.5 cups cooked beans.
 You can use any beans in this recipe: white beans or cannellini beans would make a great substitute

 Veggies: Some minestrone soup recipes add chopped zucchini – I prefer to omit this because I think it gets too mushy, but you can add it if you like it.
 Feel free to also add more carrots/celery if you want to up the veggies!
 Some people also like to add small pieces of chopped potatoes – you can add them in when you’re sautéing carrots/celery/onion.
 Green beans are also a traditional vegetable in minestrone, feel free to add them

 Oil: Avocado oil or vegetable oil can be used in place of olive oil.

-Parmesan Cheese Rind: Parmesan cheese rinds are optional but highly recommended as they add a ton of flavor.
+Parmesan Cheese Rind: A parmesan rind is optional but highly recommended as it adds a ton of flavor.
 You can find them at most specialty grocers near the cheese section.
 If you are vegan/dairy free- omit this from the recipe.

 Storing + Serving Healthy Minestrone Soup